ramytanios/tldev/README.md

 A set of utils for developing microservices using [http4s](https://http4s.org/), with [circe](https://circe.github.io/circe/) integration for `JSON` request/response interfaces.

-1. HTTP server: set of basic endpoints factory methods and an http server builder.
+1. **HTTP server**: set of basic endpoints factory methods and an HTTP server builder.
 Current factory methods exist for `GET`, `POST` and bidirectional websockets.

 ```scala